 – Jonny, Alex and Kale!

-6 days before the event: Local sponsorships
+Six days before the event: Get local sponsorships

-Hi there, -from Subway Cromwell-do you have a flyer we could put up in our shop to help promote your registration day?
+Hi there from Subway Cromwell.
+Do you have a flyer we could put up in our shop to help promote your registration day?

-Also, we would be happy to donate some subway platters for this Saturday to keep you going during your open day?
+Also, we would be happy to donate some Subway platters for this Saturday to keep you going during your open day.

 All the best

-This was pure word of mouth and subsidized a cost we were going to have to cover ourselves on the event day.
+This was pure word of mouth, and subsidized a cost we were going to have to cover ourselves on the event day.
 We can only assume this came from the buzz around town, as it wasn’t something we expected.

-5 days before the event: Draw contracts and get prospect feedback
+Five days before the event: Draw contracts and get prospect feedback

 We had our network share our event and our numbers rose to 270 likes, 30 people attending, and 78 interested persons.